moellpau/handwritten-digit-recognition/README.md

 * Wooden spoon
 * Sticky tape
 <br>
 The system architecture and hardware setup show how the components are used in the project and how there were build together.
-The Arduino close-up shows in more detail which elements of the Arduino Nano 33 BLE Sense are used.
+The Bread Board and Arduino close-ups show in more detail which elements of the Arduino Nano 33 BLE Sense are used and how everything is connected on the board.
 <br>
 <p align="center">
   <img src="https://github.com/moellpau/HandwrittenDigitRecognition/blob/main/images/system_architecture.jpeg"/>